neoremind/fluent-validator/README.md

 #### 2.8.4 ValidateCallback

-Last but not least, a callback be placed on the doValidate() method like below:
+So far we have been ignoring the optional argument `ValidateCallback` that `doValidate()` method takes, but it is time to have a closer look.
+A callback can be placed on the `doValidate()` method like below:

     Result ret = FluentValidator.checkAll().failOver()
                 .on(car.getLicensePlate(), new CarLicensePlateValidator())